 You Served Us, Now Let Us Serve You

-We understand personally that the transition to student life can be challenging, yet rewarding.
-We, along with the entire Ohio State University community, are grateful to you and your family members for your service to our country, and are dedicated to providing the services you need to successfully navigate this transition.
+We, along with the entire Ohio State University community, are grateful to you and your family members for your service to our country!
+We understand that transitioning from military service to student life can be both challenging and rewarding.
+We are dedicated to your success and wish to support your successful navigation of this transition.

 Moving from Combat to Academic Zones

-The transition of a veteran from combat to a college environment produces a unique set of challenges and stresses.
-Some of these are observable and apparent: a 'ruc sac' is exchanged for a book bag, a 'mess tent' is replaced by a dining hall, and camouflage gives way to school colors.
+Returning home from deployment or service to a college environment produces a unique set of challenges and stresses.
+Some of these are observable and apparent: you get to pick your own clothes, there aren’t any formations, and camouflage gives way to school colors.
 Most transitional issues, however, are far more subtle and complex.

-- Negotiating the structural and procedural differences between the military and higher education bureaucracies (e.g., knowing the rules and mores of the campus, where to go to get things done, how to address professors and others in positions of authority).
+- Navigating the cultural differences between the military and higher education bureaucracies (e.g., knowing the rules and mores of the campus, where to go to get things done, how to address professors and others in positions of authority).

-- Developing a sense of safety on campus (e.g., choosing classroom seats that allow for monitoring of others and rapid escape, such as sitting with their back to the wall and near a door).
+- Feeling safe on campus (e.g., choosing classroom seats that allow for monitoring of others and rapid escape, such as sitting with their back to the wall and near a door).

-These issues, when coupled with the challenges related to returning to general civilian life, place returning veteran students at a significantly higher risk of dropping out.
+These issues, when coupled with the challenges related to returning to general civilian life, place returning veteran students at higher risk of dropping out.

 Suggestions for a Successful Transition